AudiovisualMetadataPlatform/mico/README.md

 * GNU Autotools, GCC >= 4.8 with C++11 support
 * cURL library for HTTP requests (apt-get install libcurl4-gnutls-dev)
 * expat library for XML parsing (apt-get install libexpat1-dev)
-* Boost 1.55 libraries for additional C++ functionalities (apt-get install libboost1.55-dev)
+* Boost 1.55 libraries for additional C++ functionalities (apt-get install libboost1.55-dev libboost-log1.55-dev libboost-system1.55-dev)
 * xxd for inlining SPARQL queries in C++ (part of VIM, apt-get install vim-common)
-* Hadoop native libraries (manual install, see below)

-Building Hadoop Native:

-This process is described in detail on the [Hadoop Website](http://hadoop.apache.org/docs/r2.4.1/hadoop-project-dist/hadoop-common/NativeLibraries.html).
-Quick summary:

-* download Hadoop 2.x source release and unpack in a custom directory
-* `mvn package -Pdist,native -DskipTests -Dtar`
+* protobuf for the event communication protocol (manual install, the Debian/Ubuntu version is outdated)
+* Doxygen for building the documentation

+For building the C++ binary tools (mico_inject etc.), there are the following additional dependencies:

+* magic library for guessing MIME type (apt-get install libmagic-dev)

+For building the C++ sample analyzers (mico_ocr_service etc.), there are the following additional dependencies:

+* tesseract library for OCR with English database (apt-get install libtesseract-dev tesseract-ocr-eng)
+* leptonica library for image processing (apt-get install libleptonica-dev)

 ## Building